standardloop/knowledge-transfer/06-macos-c-dylib/README.md

     -o main
 ```

-does the `-L` and `-l` flags used.
+notice the `-L` and `-l` flags used.

-`-L` tells the compiler where to look for libraries
+`-L` tells the compiler where to look for libraries.
-`-l` tells the compiler what specific libraries to link
+`-l` tells the compiler what specific libraries to link.

 ### Running